Linear codes and incidence structures of bent functions and their generalizations: Abstract

 \section{Abstract}

-In this paper we consider further applications of $(n,m)$-functions for the construction of 2-designs.
-For instance, we provide a new application of the extended Assmus-Mattson theorem, by showing that linear codes of APN functions with the classical Walsh spectrum support 2-designs.
+In this paper, we consider further applications of $(n,m)$-functions for the construction of 2-designs.
+For instance, we provide a new application of the extended Assmus-Mattson theorem, by showing that linear codes of certain APN functions with the classical Walsh spectrum support 2-designs.
+With this result, we give several sufficient conditions for an APN function with the classical Walsh spectrum to be CCZ-inequivalent to a quadratic one.
 On the other hand, we use linear codes and combinatorial designs in order to study important properties of $(n,m)$-functions.
-In particular, we give a new design-theoretic characterization of $(n,m)$-plateaued and $(n,m)$-bent functions and provide a coding-theoretic as well as a design-theoretic interpretation of the extendability problem for $(n,m)$-bent functions.
+In particular, we provide a characterization of a quadratic Boolean bent function by means of the 2-transitivity of its automorphism group.
+Finally, we give a new design-theoretic characterization of $(n,m)$-plateaued and $(n,m)$-bent functions and provide a coding-theoretic as well as a design-theoretic interpretation of the extendability problem for $(n,m)$-bent functions.

 \ \\ \textbf{Keywords}: Bent Function, Combinatorial Design, Linear Code, Relative Difference Set, Metric Complement, Covering Radius. \ \\

 \textbf{Mathematics Subject Classification (2010)}: 05B10, 06E30, 14G50, 94C30, 94B05.